nragland37/star-wars-fansite/README.md

 ## About
 This Star Wars Website was my Term-Project from a Web Development class at Webster University.
-In fact, this is the first website I had ever developed!!!
+In fact, this is the first website I had ever developed.
 It was created using *HTML5*, *CSS3*, and a bit of *JavaScript*.
 The website is *exclusively* about the Star Wars films written by George Lucas.

 Below, are video snippets showcasing thia websites *functionality* and *usability*.